Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 <a id="marketplace"></a>
 ###Marketplace
-<blockquote style="font-size: 13px"><b>Feature availability: </b>You can add Marketplace extensions from the web portal for Team Services or TFS 2015.2 or later version or for Visual Studio or Visual Studio Code.
+<blockquote style="font-size: 13px"><b>Feature availability: </b>You can add Marketplace extensions from the web portal for VSTS or TFS 2015.2 or later version or for Visual Studio or Visual Studio Code.
 </blockquote>

 <table>